Galleria Edina: History

 Dayton Hudson Corporation, the owner of Southdale Center in Edina, Minnesota sold a 24-acre tract of land in May 1972 to Gabbert and Gabbert Company.
 The land was bordered by France Avenue, York Avenue, W. 69th Street and W. 70th Street; and located directly across the street from Southdale.
 The parcel of land was adjacent to the Gabbert's furniture store, owned by Gabbert and Gabbert Company, which had been located there since 1956.
 The sale included the land and existing buildings of Southdale Ford, Cinema I & II, Schmitt Music Center, and Southdale Car Wash; as well as the land occupied by Southdale Bowl and Gabbert's.
 Gabbert & Gabbert Company said the purchase was made for investment purposes, and anticipation of construction in the near future.

 The Galleria began with Gabbert's Furniture Store in 1976.
 That same year, construction began to add shops connected to Gabbert's, and then to add a full enclosure, like the Southdale Center across the street.

 In 2004, the Galleria garnered attention in the shopping centre industry by implementing the then-novel idea of an electronic gift registry where registrants may specify items from multiple merchants at the center.

 In 2006, the Galleria received city council approval for an expansion project and site development.
 The Galleria's plan included an $85 million project attaching a Westin hotel.
+In 2022, a local investment group, 70th Street Properties, purchased the center for an estimated $150 million.
+In 2025, the owners completed a renovation of one area overseen by Kraus-Anderson Construction.
+The new area will accommodate home furnishings retailer Arhaus and other tenants.